4d/docs/docs/FormObjects/properties_Appearance.md

 ## Hide selection highlight
+`Selection type list boxes`

-This property is added for selection type list boxes only.
-It is used to specify hiding highlighted records in the list box.
+This property is used to disable the selection highlight in list boxes.

+When this option is enabled, the selection highlight is no longer visible for selections made in list boxes.
+Selections themselves are still valid and work in exactly the same way as previously; however, they are no longer represented graphically onscreen, and you will need to define their appearance programmatically.

+>By default, this option is not enabled.

 #### JSON Grammar